xfiveco/react-coding-standards/README.md

 ```

 ## Be careful when using objects as defaults

+TL;DR; Doing so may cause unintended amount of re-renders and/or calling `useEffect` functions.

 ‼️ Remember, [primitive values](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) can be safely compared for equality even when assigned to different variables.
 E.g.,